 Kyren Williams runs for 3 TDs and Rams win their third straight by holding off Giants 26-25

+The Los Angeles Rams inched closer to clinching a postseason berth in a game they didn't look like much of a playoff team — and were somewhat lucky to win.

-Kyren Williams ran for 87 yards and a career-best three touchdowns and the Los Angeles Rams inched closer to returning to the playoffs with a much harder-than-expected 26-25 victory over the New York Giants on Sunday.
+Kyren Williams ran for 87 yards and a career-best three touchdowns and the Rams won their third straight and sixth in seven games with a much harder-than-expected 26-25 victory over the New York Giants on Sunday.

+"We are never going to take for granted being able to get wins," Rams coach Sean McVay said.
+"There were things that we did to try to not win this game today.
+But our guys found a way.

+"Sometimes you need these types of games.
+It seemed we were a little off, but they kept staying together."

 Matthew Stafford threw for 317 yards and a touchdown but also had his first two interceptions in the last five games as the Rams (9-7) won their third straight and sixth in the last seven games.
 They could clinch a playoff spot later Sunday with a loss by Seattle or a tie between Green Bay and Minnesota.